 Exploratory fMRI analyses

-Figure S3 Insula activated in ST>CT (uncorrected) with VOI of main effect of RPE, inlay of glass brain (transversal), with a significant activation of T = X, puncorr < .001 at 46 4 10.
-The contrast CT>ST did not result in significant activation.
+Figure S3 Insula activated in the ST>CT T-contrast (uncorrected) with a VOI from the main effect of RPE, inlay of glass brain (transversal), showing a significant activation of T = X, puncorr < .001 at 46 4 10.
+The opposite T-contrast CT>ST did not result in significant activation at threshold.....

 Figure S4.
 Differential effect of stress intervention in participants with better vs. Worse performance under stress (flexible factorial ANOVA design within-factor condition (ST vs. CT) and between-factor learning performance: delta > 0 vs. delta < 0).
 Interaction between condition and performance group were tested in regions showing a significant main effect of RPE 8conjunction analysis).
-The vmPFC showed an interaction effect at an uncorrected threshold (, of T = 2.96 puncorr = .003 at 4 34 -18, inlay of glass brain (transversal) and a visualization of the crossed interaction between learning performance and condition.
+The vmPFC showed an interaction effect at an uncorrected threshold (4, 34, -18, T = 2.96 puncorr = .003), inlay of glass brain (transversal) and a visualization of the crossed interaction between learning performance and condition.

 Supplementary Tables